ReverendBayes/Dealership-Loaner-Management-Platform/README.md

 # Dealership Loaner Management Platform
 > ⚠️ This project is actively in development.
-Production features like authentication, full test coverage, and UX polish are still in progress.
+Production features like authentication, expanded test coverage, and UX polish are still in progress.

 A full-stack, paperless loaner car management system for auto dealerships.
 Digitizes insurance verification, check-in workflows, vehicle inspections, digital agreements, and fleet tracking — with zero paid APIs or vendor lock-in.